warmcat/libwebsockets/README.coding.md

 similar to change the available number of file descriptors, and when restarted **libwebsockets** will adapt accordingly.

+@section peer_limits optional LWS_WITH_PEER_LIMITS

+If you select `LWS_WITH_PEER_LIMITS` at cmake, then lws will track peer IPs and monitor how many connections and ah resources they are trying to use at one time.
+You can choose to limit these at context creation time, using `info.ip_limit_ah` and `info.ip_limit_wsi`.

+Note that although the ah limit is 'soft', ie, the connection will just wait until the IP is under the ah limit again before attaching a new ah, the wsi limit is 'hard', lws will drop any additional connections from the IP until it's under the limit again.

+If you use these limits, you should consider multiple clients may simultaneously try to access the site through NAT, etc.  So the limits should err on the side of being generous, while still making it impossible for one IP to exhaust all the server resources.

 @section evtloop Libwebsockets is singlethreaded